larssonhthomas-afk/writebase-docs/docs/20waiting-list---information.md

 nav_order: 20
 ---

-### Core Message
-A small “Gang of 8” beta turns a messy writing workflow into a system you control, with Airtable as the backbone and AI as a tool you direct.

-### Audience
-Builders who write.
-Content creators, wiki/documentation producers, and fiction writers who want structure and repeatability without losing ownership.

-### Structure
-1. Hook: “I own my writing process.”
-2. Problem: Writing scatters across docs, tabs, prompts, and tools.
-3. Solution: A controlled beta with 8 testers (“Gang of 8”) to stress-test the system.
-4. How it works: Weekly check-ins + shared channel + Airtable base/forms for inputs + feedback loops.
-5. End line: “AI works for me.”

-Gaps:
-- What the product is called and what it outputs (templates, workflows, automations, prompts).
-[NEEDS SOURCE]
-- What “test to the limit” means (metrics, success criteria).
-[NEEDS SOURCE]
-- Where the chat channel lives (Slack, Discord, etc.).
-[NEEDS SOURCE]

-### Sources
-Supporting 1
-- Claim: Airtable runs both private and public betas, and public betas may include sign-up and feedback forms.
-- Source: Airtable Help Center — “Airtable Public Betas”(https://support.airtable.com/docs/airtable-public-betas)
-- Quote: "At Airtable, there is a mix of private and public betas.
-Private betas are not listed below."
-  "Sometimes a sign-up form for the beta will be posted with the article.
-If you have feedback, then a feedback form will also be available in the article."

-Supporting 2
-- Claim: Airtable forms can collect submissions from people without Airtable accounts via a share link.
-- Source: Airtable Help Center — “Building and sharing forms in Airtable”(https://support.airtable.com/docs/building-and-sharing-forms-in-airtable)
-- Quote: "Collaborators with and without Airtable accounts - Anyone with access to open up a form share link in a browser can submit a form response."

-Counter-argument
-- Claim: Splitting participants into one table per beta/program creates unavoidable aggregation pain; a single submissions table linked to programs is cleaner.
-- Source: Airtable Community — “How to track Beta Program participant sign-ups”(https://community.airtable.com/base-design-9/how-to-track-beta-program-participant-sign-ups-31767)
-- Quote: "Personally I'd just have one table that contained all the form submissions for all the programs instead of having one table per program."

-NOT FOUND: “Weekly check-ins are the best cadence for early beta testers.”
-NOT FOUND: “A chat channel is required for successful beta programs.”

-### Argument Chain
-[Observation] → Writing work fragments across tools, prompts, and files.
-[Mechanism] → A small, committed cohort feeds structured inputs (forms) and structured feedback (weekly check-ins) into one system you control.
-[Conclusion] → You improve the workflow fast while keeping ownership of instructions, data, and output.
-AI stays subordinate.
+# I Own My Writing Process

+What if you could stop renting your workflow and start owning it.

+## The Problem

+Writing scatters.
+Docs pile up in one folder.
+Prompts live in another.
+AI outputs land somewhere else.
+You copy-paste between tabs, lose context, and rebuild the same structure every time you start a new piece.

+The tools multiply.
+The chaos compounds.

+Most AI writing setups make this worse.
+You feed prompts into a black box.
+You get output.
+You have no idea why it worked or how to repeat it.
+The AI owns the process.
+You just press buttons.

+## The Solution

+I am building a system that flips this.
+Airtable as the backbone.
+AI as a tool you direct.
+Everything in one place: instructions, sources, drafts, feedback.

+To stress-test it, I am running a small private beta.
+Eight people.
+The Gang of 8.

+This is not a product launch.
+It is a controlled experiment.
+Eight builders who write.
+Content creators, documentation producers, fiction writers.
+People who want structure and repeatability without losing ownership.

+## How It Works

+The system runs on Airtable.
+Forms collect structured inputs.
+Tables store everything: voice instructions, research, argument chains, drafts.
+Automations connect the pieces.

+Airtable forms work for anyone with a browser.
+No account required.
+According to [Airtable's documentation](https://support.airtable.com/docs/building-and-sharing-forms-in-airtable), "Anyone with access to open up a form share link in a browser can submit a form response."

+This matters.
+Testers can submit feedback, flag problems, and request features without friction.

+The beta structure:

+- **Weekly check-ins.** Short async updates.
+What worked.
+What broke.
+What needs fixing.
+- **Shared channel.** Direct access to me and other testers.
+Real-time problem-solving.
+- **Structured feedback loops.** Forms for specific input.
+Not open-ended surveys.

+Airtable runs both private and public betas this way.
+Sign-up forms, feedback forms, documentation.
+The infrastructure exists.

+One design decision worth noting: I am keeping all beta participants in a single submissions table linked to the program, not splitting them across separate tables.
+A community discussion on [tracking beta program sign-ups](https://community.airtable.com/base-design-9/how-to-track-beta-program-participant-sign-ups-31767) put it clearly: "Personally I'd just have one table that contained all the form submissions for all the programs instead of having one table per program."
+Cleaner aggregation.
+Less maintenance pain.

+## What Testers Get

+Access to the full system.
+The Airtable base.
+The prompt templates.
+The automation workflows.
+The voice instruction framework.

+You see how everything connects.
+You can fork it, modify it, break it.

+In return, I need honest feedback.
+What confuses you.
+What slows you down.
+What you wish existed.

+Eight people is small by design.
+Enough to surface real problems.
+Small enough to iterate fast.

+## The Ownership Principle

+Every piece of this system stays under your control.

+Your voice instructions.
+Your data.
+Your output.
+The AI follows your rules.
+It does not set them.

+Most writing tools hide the machinery.
+You cannot see the prompts.
+You cannot adjust the logic.
+You cannot export your setup and run it somewhere else.

+This system exposes everything.
+You own the instructions.
+You own the process.
+You can rebuild it without me.

+AI works for me.
+Not the other way around.